 The Bottom Line

-The PayPal MCP Server earns credit for being official first-party from a $33B+ revenue payment giant, offering a genuinely broad tool set (30+ tools across invoicing, payments, subscriptions, disputes, shipping, catalog, analytics, and commerce), and providing both local and remote server options — PayPal was notably early to market with a hosted remote MCP server featuring SSE and Streamable HTTP transports.
-The active development cadence with regular feature additions throughout 2025 shows genuine investment in the agentic commerce space.
+The PayPal MCP Server earned its original rating for being official first-party from a $33B+ revenue payment giant, launching a genuinely broad 32-tool set across invoicing, payments, subscriptions, disputes, shipping, catalog, analytics, and commerce, and being among the earliest payment platforms to ship a hosted remote MCP server with SSE and Streamable HTTP.

 Category: Finance & Fintech